If your company is in need of a communications consultant, IABC/Calgary likely has the right person for you.

 - Good practices – Consultants generally have experience working with multiple clients and have seen old, new and innovative practices that they can offer to your organization.

-- The Briefcase Syndrome – Consultants can be a catalyst for change and can offer advice that is “heard in a different way” from internal staff.
+- Unexpected creativity – Consultants can be a catalyst for change and can offer advice that is “heard in a different way” from internal staff.

 - Objectivity – Consultants don’t have a stake in the decision being made so they can look at a problem and offer objective advice.
 They will offer an unbiased assessment of the situation, point out challenges and issues and tell the truth without a second thought on how this might affect their own interests.